ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

 -   0 — Do not wait.
-Means that the next action can start any time, not waiting for the previous action to be completed.
+The next action can start any time, not waiting for the previous action to be completed.
 -   1 — Wait for own execution.
-Means that the next action on the partition starts only after the previous action is completed on this partition.
+The next action on the partition starts only after the previous action is completed on this partition.
 -   2 — Wait for everyone.
-Means that the next action starts only after the previous action is completed on all partitions.
+The next action starts only after the previous action is completed on all partitions.

 Default value: `1`.